jozzox/tiny-jx-nvim/README.md

 ### Theme

-This configuration uses [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) as the default theme.
-The theme is inspired by the Kanagawa wave and provides a beautiful, elegant color scheme that's easy on the eyes while maintaining good contrast and readability.
+This configuration uses [kanagawa.nvim](https://github.com/folke/tokyonight.nvim) as the default theme.
+The theme provides a beautiful, elegant color scheme that's easy on the eyes while maintaining good contrast and readability.

 </details>